-How to introduce your dog to children
+How to introduce your dog to children26 January 2023

 Dogs are very special members of the family so when it comes to introducing a new member to the pack it can be a daunting time.
 Whether you’re bringing a new puppy or a new baby home, we have some top tips to help you with the transition and create a happy and safe relationship.

 When making your first introductions try using a lead to keep your dog under control, this is particularly helpful if anything happens to spook or shock them.
 Alternatively use known commands like “sit”, “stay” or “wait” and make your introductions slowly.
 Also try having your child sat down and waiting for their first meet and greet, this is handy if you have a toddler and they’re not quite steady on their feet yet.

 Dogs use their sense of smell to say “hello” and to figure out who you are.
 So allow your dog to sniff the child first before allowing them to pet them.
 This is best if your child gentle offer their hand (don't have them push their hand in the dog's face), and for babies try offering their blanket first or a curled fist to ensure they don’t push their hand into the dogs face.